 This uniquely collaborative course is yours to personalise.
 Select your area of specialisation and pair it with a choice of professional skill-building subjects.

 The defining feature of the course is a major research project in your area of interest.
 You'll be supervised by one of our renowned researchers, who work on everything from sensory ecology to aquaculture technology and plant pathology.

 Your research experience might inspire you to continue to a PhD, or you can put your analytical and communication skills to use in the global workforce, alongside many of our alumni.

 A course tailored for you

-You can choose to focus on any of our bioscience disciplines: ecology, evolution, environmental science, genetics, genomics, development, plant science.
+You can choose to focus on any of our bioscience disciplines: ecology, evolution, environmental science, genetics, genomics, development, or plant science.

 You'll then complement your discipline-specific subject choices and research project with professional skills subjects.

 Develop your skills with real-world problems

 You’ll leave the course with a major research project to feature in your CV.
-In the research project, you’ll develop and apply scientific tools to real-world problems, in a lab, out in the field, or on a computer, working in the research team of one of our world-class academics.
+In the research project, you’ll develop and apply scientific tools to real-world problems, in a lab, out in the field, or on a computer, working in the research team of one of our academics.